 Finally, make sure your sellers are staying in touch with their clients and cultivating the relationship.
 Remember that it costs 5x more to gain a new customer than to retain one.
 This is the foundation for customer success.

-Teaching Your Reps How to Fill Their Pipeline
+Teaching Your Reps How to Build Their Pipeline

-Sales leaders have the responsibility to train their sales reps how to fill their pipeline.
+Sales leaders have the responsibility to train their sales reps how to build a sales pipeline.
+Building a sales pipeline involves steps like identifying buyers, setting revenue targets, and managing the sales pipeline stages.
 Here are four things you can do to get them started.

 Teach them how to: